spbkaizo/baudio/Power-Supply.md

 used in its design, which are optimized for low-power, high-performance audio applications.

-    *   Low Power Consumption: Operating at lower voltages directly translates to lower power consumption, which is crucial for USB-powered devices.
-USB specifications limit the power available to devices, so maintaining high efficiency and low power usage is essential.
-A 3.3V operating voltage helps ensure the PCM2706 can deliver its functionality within the power constraints of a USB interface.  *   Signal Integrity: Lower voltage levels can contribute to better signal integrity, especially in mixed-signal circuits like audio DACs, where both analog and digital circuits coexist.
-Operating at 3.3V helps reduce noise levels within the chip, which is beneficial for achieving high-quality audio reproduction.
+    *   Low Power Consumption: Operating at lower voltages directly translates to lower power consumption
+    *   A 3.3V operating voltage helps ensure the PCM2706 can deliver its functionality
+    *   Signal Integrity: Lower voltage levels can contribute to better signal integrity
+    *   Operating at 3.3V helps reduce noise levels within the chip

 The LM117  can deliver up to 800mA of output current, which makes it suitable for medium-power applications.
 You should have plenty